Health Probes¶

 Recommended usage model¶

-- use startup probes for apps with non-trivial boot time
+- Use startup probes for apps with non-trivial boot time.
+Give

-- use liveness probes for deadlock or permanent failure detection
+- Use liveness probes for deadlock or permanent failure detection.
+Keep them simple -- a failed HTTP 200 from

 Example configuration¶